athenian-robotics/athenian-robotics-mkdocs/docs/circuitpython.md

 !!! note "Running a program"

-    To run a program on the Crickit/CPX from Mu, save the code to **code.py*s* in the *CIRCUITPY* volume.
+    To run a program on the Crickit/CPX from Mu, save the code to a file named **code.py** in the *CIRCUITPY* volume.

 Click on **Serial** to open a REPL and view values printed from the code with *print()*.